JLSteenwyk/BioKIT/README.md

 </p>

 BioKIT is a UNIX shell toolkit for processing molecular sequence data.<br /><br />
 If you found biokit useful, please cite the following: *BioKIT: a versatile toolkit for processing and analyzing diverse types of sequence data*.
-GENETICS. doi: [10.1101/2021.10.02.462868](https://academic.oup.com/genetics/advance-article/doi/10.1093/genetics/iyac079/6583183).
+Genetics. doi: [10.1101/2021.10.02.462868](https://academic.oup.com/genetics/advance-article/doi/10.1093/genetics/iyac079/6583183).
 <br /><br />

 ---